Having your vehicle stolen or broken into can have an impact beyond the obvious financial hardship. The inconvenience alone is a significant burden.

 When it comes to motorcycles there are a few options available to help reduce the chance of theft.
 Disk brake locks with a built in alarm have proven to be a reliable option for motorcycle security.
 Hand and foot break locks also reduce theft risk.

-Terry’s Locksmith and Security Solutions offers sales, install and repairs of motorbike security systems across the Gold Coast.
-Call (07) 5601 1825 or visit our showroom at 2 Prosper Crescent, Burleigh Heads.
+Terry’s Locksmiths offers sales, install and repairs of motorbike security systems across the Gold Coast.
+Call (07) 5601 1820 or visit our showroom at 2 Prosper Crescent, Burleigh Heads.